SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Experiments

-We show a collection of examples of the generated NLEs by the baseline and the best performing \ours configurations for all datasets in \cref{fig:examples_nle_all}.
+\paragraph{Analysis of the Generated NLEs} In \cref{fig:examples_nle_all}, we show a collection of examples of the generated NLEs by the baseline and the best performing \ours configurations.
 As in previous works~\citep{camburu2018snli,kayser2021vil,marasovic-etal-2022-shot}, we only show examples where the label was correctly predicted by the model since we do not expect a model that predicted a wrong label to generate a correct explanation.
 We present in \cref{ap:more_examples_explanations} a more extensive list of generated NLEs with \ours.

-\subsubsection{NLE Shortcomings}
+\paragraph{NLE Shortcomings}